ttiny/deploy/examples/tutorial/README.md

 ./deploy.sh run deploy-tutorial master
 ```

-It is using rocker-compose to run our pod.
-So we won't see the output of the program directly.
+It is using rocker-compose to run our pod in the background.
+So we won't see
+the output of the program directly.

 ```
 Runing project deploy-tutorial branch master ...